tmigone/vuetify-easy-crud/README.md

 | `delete-item` | Emitted when an item is deleted.
 Receives ```item``` object. |

 ## Vuetify Easy CRUD Fragment (vec-fragment)
 The `vec-fragment` is an auxiliary component used to customize the ```list-view``` slot component.
 The ```list-view``` component needs to return multiple `<td>` elements at the root level.
 This functionality is currently planned to be implemented on [Vue 3.0](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf).
-Until then, this component uses a custom solution.
+Until then, this component uses [vue-fragments](https://www.npmjs.com/package/vue-fragments) to achieve the same result.

 ### Usage
 ```html